eminorhan/silicon-menagerie/README.md

 gpt_model, vq_model = load_model('say_gimel')
 ```

 Here, `'say_gimel'` is the model identifier, `vq_model` is the VQ codebook part of the model that is used to encode images into latents and decode latents back into images, and `gpt_model` is the pretrained GPT model.
-Model names are specified in the format `x_y`, where `x` is the data used for training the model and `y` is the name of the GPT model configuration:
+Model identifiers are specified in the format `x_y`, where `x` is the data used for training the model and `y` is the name of the GPT model configuration:

 * `x` can be one of `say`, `s`, `a`, `y`, `imagenet100`, `imagenet10`, or `imagenet1`
 * `y` can be one of `alef`, `bet`, `gimel`, `dalet`